kintohub/kintohub-docs/docs/kintoblocks.md

 4. Enable the **Prepopulate repository switch** if you wish to import an example project to your repository.
 The example project will vary depending on the selected language.

-   { Add GIF video enabling pre-pop switch }
+   { TODO : Add GIF video enabling pre-pop switch }

-5. Ensure that the version control repo service is also specified. **GitHub** and **Bitbucket** services are currently supported by KintoBlocks.
+5. Select your git repo service. **GitHub** and **Bitbucket** services are currently supported by KintoBlocks.

-6. The final step is to specify endpoint properties like `Protocol`, `Port`, `Build command`, `Run command` and `DOC format`.
-These properties are auto-filled based on the language chosen for your KintoBlock.
+6. The other properties of KintoBlock like `Protocol`, `Port`, `Build command`, `Run command` and `DOC format` are auto-filled based on the language chosen for your KintoBlock.

+> Note: API doc is created for a KintoBlock, when **ApiDoc** option is selected in the `DOC format` dropdown field and is not created, when option **None** is selected.
+The KintoBlock build will tend to fail, if ApiDoc is not enabled.

+**Build command** are used to build a latest version of your application and **Run command** are used to run the application locally.For an example in a NodeJs project, the Build command is `npm install` which installs latest changes in your project and Run command is `npm run prod` which starts a production environment of your application.

-   { Add image of Advanced options form }
+   { TODO : Add image of Advanced options form for NodeJs project}

 7. Click on the **Create New KintoBlock** button to successfully create your KintoBlock for microservices.

-Once you have created a KintoBlock, the real-time status of your builds can be viewed by clicking on the **Open Log** button.
-It allows you to see event-based real-time updates corresponding to each build.
+Once you have created a KintoBlock, the real-time status of your builds can be viewed by expanding the build row.
+The **Open Log** button in the build row allows you to see event-based real-time updates corresponding to each build.
 Logs are especially useful in identifying root causes if a build failure has occurred.

 ### Creating a Website KintoBlock